PavlidisLab/rnaseq-pipeline/README.md

 ```

 Create a copy of `the example.luigi.cfg` file to `luigi.cfg`.
 It should work
-as-is, but you might want to change the output location.
+as-is, but you might want to change the output location and the resources.

 For convenience, we provide a `luigi-wrapper` script that sets the `--module`
 flag to `rnaseq_pipeline.tasks` for you.